spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/2-scheduling.md

 # Batch Job Scheduling

 In [Batch Developers Guide](%currentPath%/batch-developer-guides/) we showed you how to build batch applications and launch them in an adh-hoc fashion.
-But typically batch are launched at as scheduled time or based on some event.
+But typically batch jobs are launched at as scheduled time or based on some event.
-In this section we will show you you how you can schedule the launch of your task events using Spring Cloud Data Flow.
+In this section, we will show you how you can schedule the launch of the batch jobs using Spring Cloud Data Flow.

 ## Spring Cloud Data Flow Scheduling Overview